 The Immigration and Nationality Act’s (INA) definition of “aggravated felony” includes a number of crimes that are not commonly considered either “felonies” or “aggravated.”
 A criminal defense attorney working with non-USC clients must fully understand the INA definition of “aggravated felony” to provide correct advice about offenses that can result in deportation.

-According to the U.S. Citizenship and Immigration Services (USCIS), a crime of moral turpitude is inherently base, vile, or depraved, contrary to social standards of morality and done with a reckless, malicious or evil intent.
+According to the U.S. Citizenship and Immigration Services (USCIS), a crime of moral turpitude is inherently base, vile, or depraved, contrary to social standards of morality and done with a reckless, malicious, or evil intent.
 Conviction of crimes of moral turpitude may also disqualify someone from an employment opportunity.
-The precise definition of a crime that involves moral turpitude isn't always clear, but the following crimes are always considered crimes of moral turpitude: murder, voluntary manslaughter, rape, statutory rape, domestic violence, fraud and crimes where fraud is an element; all theft offenses; blackmail; malicious destruction of property; arson; alien smuggling; harboring a fugitive; bribery; and perjury.
+The precise definition of a crime that involves moral turpitude isn’t always clear, but the following crimes are always considered crimes of moral turpitude: murder; voluntary manslaughter; rape; statutory rape; domestic violence; prostitution; fraud and crimes where fraud is an element; all theft offenses; blackmail; malicious destruction of property; arson; alien smuggling; harboring a fugitive; bribery; and perjury.

 Q: If the immigration court finds that an offense I’ve been convicted of means I can be removed from the U.S., what do I do?

 A: Assuming you are a non-USC and have been placed in removal proceedings, you may be eligible for relief from removal, even if a plea deal is not successful.
-Relief can include, but is not limited to, adjustment of status, temporary protected status or deferred action, or the removal may even be cancelled.
+Relief can include, but is not limited to, adjustment of status, temporary protected status, or deferred action, or the removal may even be cancelled.
 You also may be eligible for asylum or protection under the United Nations Convention Against Torture.
 However, depending on the crime, you may not be eligible for certain forms of relief.
 Since much is at stake for you as a non-USC, the criminal defense attorney and the immigration attorney must work hand in hand once you face a criminal charge.
+Ohio courts must advise non-United States Citizens of possible consequences regarding deportation, exclusion from admission to the United States or naturalization.
+However, if the plea was entered on the reliance of the criminal defense attorney and immigration attorney and the alien still ended up facing deportation, exclusion from admission to the United States or denial of naturalization, a non-United States defendant may still be able to vacate his or her plea and re-litigate the criminal matter in a state court.